Quercetin and Bromelain: Can You Take Them Together?

 What happens when you take quercetin with bromelain?

-Quercetin is a flavonoid with antioxidant, anti-inflammatory, antihistamine, and antiviral activity, but its biggest practical limitation is poor oral bioavailability.
-Bromelain is a mixture of proteolytic enzymes extracted from the stem and fruit of pineapple (Ananas comosus).
-When the two are taken together, bromelain serves two purposes: it appears to improve quercetin absorption, and it adds its own anti-inflammatory and fibrinolytic effects.
+Quercetin is a flavonoid with antioxidant, anti-inflammatory, and antihistamine activity, but it has poor oral bioavailability.
+Bromelain is a mixture of proteolytic enzymes from the stem and fruit of pineapple (Ananas comosus).
+The two have been sold together for decades, usually with the promise that bromelain sharply increases how much quercetin you absorb.

 Why is this important?